 Owning a property is one of the major indicators of financial success.
 It is also one of the soundest financial investment you can make.

 Since mortgage is considered a good debt, it improves your credit profile.
 Tax incentives from the government also help homeowners lay down the foundation of their personal wealth.
+(For more on this, read our review of the 16 best real estate investing books.)

 8. Secure and maintain a good credit record